admiralorbiter/Signpost/vr_project_ideas.md

 ### **The Empathy Engine**
 Experience the same situation from multiple perspectives simultaneously.
 Split-screen views showing how the same event affects different people differently.
 Powerful for understanding human complexity.

-### **Turing Test Theater**
-Have conversations with entities without knowing which are human and which are AI.
-At the end, reveal the truth and reflect on what makes connection meaningful.

 ### **The Loneliness Laboratory**
 Visualize social isolation as a physical space that changes based on connection levels.
 Add or remove interaction elements and watch the environment respond.
 Reflects your "Newton Died Alone" themes.

-### **AI Therapy Session Observer**
-Witness (ethically simulated) therapy sessions between humans and AI.
-Toggle between seeing the conversation and seeing the AI's "thought process" visualization.

-### **The Mirror of Understanding**
-Stand before a virtual mirror that shows not your appearance but your emotional state, biases, and assumptions.
-Interact with it to explore self-awareness and growth.

-### **Connection vs. Performance Space**
-Two identical rooms - one focused on genuine human connection, another on performing connection for social media.
-Experience the qualitative difference.

 ### **The Word Only You Know Gallery**
 A museum where each visitor can place a word that's meaningful only to them, with a story.
 Experience the deeply personal nature of language and meaning.